student@ubuntu:~$

 Rules for void*

-1. Any pointer converts to void* implicitly — no cast needed
+1. Any pointer converts to void* implicitly; no cast is needed on the way in.

-3. You cannot do pointer arithmetic on void* — the compiler does not know the element size
+3. Pointer arithmetic on void* is illegal.
+The compiler does not know the element size to advance by.

-4. Casting to the wrong type is undefined behavior — there is no runtime check
+4. Casting to the wrong type is undefined behavior, with no runtime check.

 Check Your Understanding